alexaymehra/msp430-embedded-car/README.md

-# MSP430 Embedded Car 🚗
+# MSP430 Embedded Car

-> **Wi‑Fi‑enabled line‑following car built around the MSP430FR2355TPT microcontroller** — combining sensors, motor control, and optional IoT functionality for embedded robotics experimentation.
+> **MSP430-Based Wi-Fi Controlled Vehicle with Autonomous Line-Following:** This project uses the MSP430FR2355 microcontroller and other peripherals such as a FET board, motors, an LCD Dispaly, IR emitters, an IR detector, an ESP32, and a DAC board to allow the car to execute remote-controlled movements and autonomously follow a black line.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)